Hope is not the belief that things will go well. It is the willingness to act as though they might.

 Hope is also, it turns out, somewhat communicable.
 The person who maintains a genuine orientation toward possibility in the face of difficulty creates conditions in which others can do the same.
 This is why hope in leadership, in parenting, in friendship carries a weight that extends beyond the individual.
 It is not about projecting false confidence.
 It is about modeling a stance toward difficulty that others can adopt: things are serious, this is hard, and we are still in it.
 That posture holds communities together in ways that neither panic nor false cheerfulness can.

 There are conditions that make hope easier to sustain.
 A clear purpose, knowing what you are trying to do and why, gives hope something to attach to.
 A history of recovery from previous difficulty provides evidence that you have navigated hard terrain before and can again.
 Relationships with people who maintain their own hope provide external reinforcement.
 None of these are magic.
 They are inputs.
-You can cultivate them deliberately, which means hope is not simply a temperament some people have and others don't.
+You can build them deliberately, which means hope is not simply a temperament some people have and others don't.
 It is, to a significant degree, something you build.

 The last honest thing to say about hope is that it sometimes requires courage: the courage to care about an outcome when caring creates the possibility of real loss.
 Hoping for something means being invested in it, which means being exposed to the grief of its failure.
 Some people protect themselves from that grief by never hoping fully, by keeping everything at a slight ironic distance, by never committing to an outcome entirely.
 This is understandable.
 It is also a way of living that closes more possibilities than the risks of hope ever would.